WWOOFING AT SCALES NATURE PARK

 Adventure High Sea Kayak Tours (83 Route 776, Grand Manan, NB E5G 1A2).
 This local business has been known for their guided eco-friendly adventure tours since 1989.

-Their tours can be booked for a half, full, or multiple days, and include experiences like a Kayak Tour & Dinner on the beach, island hopping, and enjoying a bonfire by the beach.
+Their tours can be booked for a half, full, or multiple days.
+They include experiences like a Kayak Tour & Dinner on the beach, island hopping, and enjoying a bonfire by the beach.
 All tours include basic paddling and safety instructions, and kayak and safety equipment.

 The multi-day tours also include accommodation and meals.
 Adventure High also offers Specialty tours (e.g. painting, photography, and yoga, in addition to sea kayaking, of course!), a paddling school, cabin/cottage accommodation, and bike rentals.
 These services can be booked from May-October.